 We will incur significant legal, accounting and other expenses as a public company that we did not incur as a private company, including costs associated with public company reporting obligations under the Securities Exchange Act of 1934, as amended, or the Exchange Act.
 Our management team consists, among others, of the executive officers of Private Chinook prior to the Merger, some of whom have not previously managed and operated a public company.
 These executive officers and other personnel will need to devote substantial time to gaining expertise related to public company reporting requirements and compliance with applicable laws and regulations to ensure that we comply with all of these requirements.
-Any changes we make to comply with these obligations may not be sufficient to allow it to satisfy our obligation exposure associated with being a public company, could also make it more difficult for us to attract and retain qualified persons to serve on the board of directors or on board committees or to serve as executive officers, or to obtain certain types of insurance, including directors' and officers' insurance, on acceptable terms.
+Any changes we make to comply with these obligations may not be sufficient to allow us to satisfy our obligations as a public company on a timely basis, or at all.
+These reporting requirements, rules and regulations, coupled with the increase in potential litigation exposure associated with being a public company, could also make it more difficult for us to attract and retain qualified persons to serve on the board of directors or on board committees or to serve as executive officers, or to obtain certain types of insurance, including directors' and officers' insurance, on acceptable terms.

-Once we are no longer a smaller reporting company or otherwise no longer qualify for applicable exemptions, we will be subject to additional laws and regulations affecting public companies that will increase our costs and the demands on management and could harm our operating results.
+We are no longer a smaller reporting company, and are subject to additional laws and regulations affecting public companies that may increase our costs and the demands on management and could harm our operating results.

 We are subject to the reporting requirements of the Exchange Act, which requires, among other things, that we file with the SEC, annual, quarterly and current reports with respect to our business and financial condition as well as other disclosure and corporate governance requirements.
-We currently qualify as a "smaller reporting company," as such term is defined in Rule 12b-2 under the Exchange Act, which allows us to take advantage of many exemptions from disclosure requirements applicable to smaller reporting companies and non-accelerated filers, including not being required to have our independent auditors attest to its internal control over financial reporting under Section 404 of the Sarbanes-Oxley Act of 2002 and reduced disclosure obligations regarding executive compensation in our periodic reports and proxy statements.
-Once we are no longer, a smaller reporting company or otherwise qualify for these exemptions, we will be required to comply with these additional legal and regulatory requirements applicable to public companies and may incur significant legal, accounting and other expenses to do so.
+For 2023 we are no longer a smaller reporting company nor qualify for certain exemptions from disclosure requirements applicable to smaller reporting companies and non-accelerated filers.
+As a result, we are required to comply with certain additional legal and regulatory requirements applicable to public companies and may incur significant legal, accounting and other expenses to do so.
 If we are not able to comply with the requirements in a timely manner or at all, our financial condition or the market price of our common stock may be harmed.
 For example, if we or our independent auditor identifies deficiencies in our internal control over financial reporting that are deemed to be material weaknesses, we could face additional costs to remedy those deficiencies, the market price of our stock could decline or we could be subject to sanctions or investigations by the SEC or other regulatory authorities, which would require additional financial and management resources.